buzzqw/TUS/OBSS/OBSSv2-eng.md

 # Weapon Lists by Homogeneous Type

-> Strength lies not in a Sword, but in the arms of a brave man.
+> "Strength lies not in a Sword, but in the arms of a brave man."
 (The Legend of Zelda: Twilight Princess)}

 Each time you assign a point to Weapon Proficiency, you can decide whether to continue perfecting a Weapon List you already know or learn a new one.
 If you do not declare its use, it is assigned to the Simple Weapons List.

 On your character sheet, note which Weapon List you assign the Weapon Proficiency point to.

-To reassign a Weapon Proficiency point to another list requires at least 4 hours of training for 4 months.
+To reassign a Weapon Proficiency point to another list requires training for at least 4 hours per day for 4 months.

 Using a weapon without adequate proficiency imposes a -1d6 penalty to the Attack Roll.